 \begin{enumerate}[label= \#\arabic*,widest=99,itemsep=1mm] \item Blow-up of $V_1$ (degree 1 del Pezzo 3-fold, degree 6 hypersurface in $\bbp^4(3,2,1,1,1)$) in an elliptic curve that is the intersection of two divisors in $|{-}\half K_{V_1}|$ (\ie the hyperplane class). $n = 1$.

-This is the only rank 2 Fano where the linear system $|{-}K_Y|$ is not free; the base locus is the pre-image $\PP^1$ over the base point of $|{-}\half K_{V_1}|$.
-It is therefore the only case where we cannot apply Proposition \ref{prop:block} to construct an associated ``Fano-type'' building block $Z$ (though one could define a building block by blowing up in several steps \cite[Proposition 5.9]{cym}).
+This is the only rank 2 Fano where the linear system $|{-}K_Y|$ is not free; the base locus is the pre-image $\PP^1$ over the basepoint of $|{-}\half K_{V_1}|$.
+It is therefore the only case where Construction \ref{constr:block} does not produce an associated ``Fano-type'' building block $Z$ (though one could define a building block by blowing up in several steps \cite[Proposition 5.9]{cym}).

 \item Double cover of $\PP^1 \times \PP^2$ branched over $(2,4)$ divisor. $\bl$ and $\bm$ are the pull-backs of $\calo_{\PP^1}(1)$ and $\calo_{\PP^2}(1)$ respectively.
 Use \eqref{eq:c2double} (and result from \ref{mm:p1p2}) to compute